oracle-livelabs/adb/shared/adb-speaks-human/connect-to-ai-model/connect-to-ai-model.md

-# Connect to your large language model
+# Allow users to connect to your LLM
 ## Introduction

 You can use different large language models (LLM) with Autonomous Database.
-In this lab, you will connect Autonomous Database to the LLM that you set up in the previous lab.
+In this lab, you will enable the user **MOVIESTREAM** to use the LLM that you set up in the previous lab.

 Estimated Time: 10 minutes.

 ### Objectives

 Learn how to
-* Enable connections to your LLM in Autonomous Database
-* Test your connection using an AI SQL plsql function
+* As ADMIN, enable users to connect to the LLM REST endpoint
-* Grant other users the ability to use your LLM
+* Grant users privileges to use the AI SQL APIs

 ### Prerequisites
 - This lab requires completion of the Setup Environment lab in the Contents menu on the left.